General Online Safety

 - Links aren't always what they seem.
 Never click on or log in from a link that is embedded in an e-mail message.
 Criminals can use fake e-mail addresses and make fake web pages that mimic the page you would expect.
 Rather than clicking on a link in an e-mail, open your internet browser and type the destination web address you know to be valid, such as www.dupaco.com or www.amazon.com, for example.

 - Websites aren't always what they seem.
 Be aware that if you navigate to a website from a link you don't type, you may end up at a site that looks like the legitimate site, when in fact it's not.
+This is called phishing.
 Take time to verify that the Web page you're visiting matches exactly with the URL that you'd expect.
 Cybercriminals have also been known to use web addresses that resemble the names of well-known companies but are slightly altered.

 - Log off from sites when you are finished.
 When you are ready to leave a site you have logged in to, log off rather than just closing the browser window.